awsdocs/aws-systems-manager-user-guide/doc_source/monitor-commands.md

 ## Run Command status<a name="monitor-about-status"></a>

 Run Command reports status details for three areas: plugins, invocations, and an overall command status\.
 A *plugin* is a code\-execution block that is defined in your command's SSM document\.
-For more information about plugins, see [Systems Manager Command document plugin reference](ssm-plugins.md)\.
+For more information about plugins, see [Command document plugin reference](documents-command-ssm-plugin-reference.md)\.

 When you send a command to multiple managed nodes at the same time, each copy of the command targeting each node is a *command invocation*\.
 For example, if you use the `AWS-RunShellScript` document and send an `ifconfig` command to 20 Linux instances, that command has 20 invocations\.
 Each command invocation individually reports status\.
 The plugins for a given command invocation individually report status as well\.